![]() |

 From Ten Mile River Data and Documents

 Hines and Ambrose (in review) studied the relationship between temperature and coho at presence for numerous streams in the holdings of the Georgia Pacific Company (now Hawthorne Timber Company).
-The study covered 26 sites within the Ten Mile River basin (see Map), most of which have received continued monitoring by Hawthorne Timber Company (HTC).
+The study covered 26 sites within the Ten Mile River basin, most of which have received continued monitoring by Hawthorne Timber Company (HTC).
 These biologists found that coho salmon were absent from many locations in the Ten Mile River basin, particularly those further inland from the coast, even though stream gradients were suitable for coho and there were no impediments to migration.
 A statistically significant relationship was found between absence of coho salmon and water temperatures that exceeded a maximum weekly maximum temperature of 18.3° C. Locations concluded to be too warm to support coho salmon rearing included mainstem reaches of the South Fork, Middle Fork and North Fork Ten Mile River.

 Numerous reports have been published on Ten Mile River monitoring by Georgia Pacific and Hawthorne Timber Company (Ambrose et al., 1996; Ambrose and Hines, 1997; Ambrose and Hines, 1998).
 Ambrose and Hines (1997) point out that "a number of variables influence stream temperature in the Ten Mile River watershed, including shade canopy, climatic conditions, stream flow, background variability, local air temperature, channel morphology, topography, stream substrates, channel width, pool frequency and coastal maritime influence.
 Additionally, a stream's volume, depth, and turbulence affect the actual temperature at any point in the water column due to the high heat capacity of water."